arekbulski/Cameleonica/README.md

   Development notice
 ----------------------

 Code will be developed in Python/Cython.
 Documentation is created in LibreOffice writer and XMind mind mapping tool.
+User experience design is done in Glade.
+Referenced documentation is a local copy of published material, good read saved for future need.
+There are also some random notes, you can just ignore them.

 Deprecated C# code was put away but kept for reference.
 It will be removed in the future when real code is more mature.
-There are also some random notes kept, you can just ignore them.

-Git rebase may happen occasionally during development.

 License is set to MIT Licence, unless something changes.